Cucurbit Downy Mildew

 Sentinel plots are plantings of one or more crops or varieties that are susceptible to a particular disease and that are monitored regularly for the occurrence of that disease.
 The purpose of the cucurbit downy mildew sentinel plots is to regularly monitor susceptible cucurbit hosts for downy mildew to detect when the disease first appears in and remains active in an area.
 These plots are maintained to keep plants as healthy as possible, but fungicides that act against downy mildew are not applied.
-Sentinel plots for cucurbit downy mildew included cucumber, cantaloupe, pumpkin (2016–18) or kabocha squash (2019), acorn squash, butternut squash, and watermelon.
+Sentinel plots for cucurbit downy mildew typically include cucumber, cantaloupe, pumpkin or kabocha squash, acorn squash, butternut squash, and watermelon.

 Cucurbit Downy Mildew Sentinel Plots and Reports in Mississippi

-Sentinel plots for cucurbit downy mildew were planted in the spring and fall of 2016, 2017, 2018, and 2019 at the Truck Crops Branch Experiment Station in Crystal Springs (Copiah County) and in the spring of 2016 and the fall of 2017, 2018, and 2019 at the North Mississippi Research and Extension Center in Verona (Lee County) to monitor for the occurrence of cucurbit downy mildew in Mississippi.
+Sentinel plots for cucurbit downy mildew were planted each spring and fall from 2016 through 2021 at the Truck Crops Branch Experiment Station in Crystal Springs (Copiah County) and in the spring of 2016 and each fall from 2017 through 2021 at the North Mississippi Research and Extension Center in Verona (Lee County) to monitor for the occurrence of cucurbit downy mildew in Mississippi.